Search results for

 Edgar Cervantes / Android Authority

-Firefox is my choice of desktop browser, and it has become my go-to on Android, too.
+Firefox is my choice of desktop browser, and it has become one of the best Android browsers in recent years, too.
 It wasn’t always as polished as it is now, with Google Chrome largely trumping it on performance and integration with Android.
 However, recent versions of Mozilla Firefox have added more value to the browser, including a swathe of extensions, customizations, and zippy performance.

-Of course, there’s no reason to use one browser on your phone, and I still use Google Chrome for specific tasks.
+Of course, there’s no reason to use one browser on your phone or tablet, and I still use Google Chrome for specific tasks.
 Even Firefox Focus, a companion browser made with privacy and quick search in mind, is worth including in your kit.
 However, Firefox is the best option as a primary browser for day-to-day tasks and beyond.

 Nova Launcher